Improwised/kb.repairrabbit.github.io/content/product/how-to-edit-a-placed-image.md

 draft= false
 +++

 To edit an earlier image,

-“Master management”
+Click “Master Management”
 ![How to ediat a placed image?](/images/products/how_to_edit_placed_image/go_to_master_management.png)

-Select the product and “edit”
+Select "Products"
 ![How to ediat a placed image?](/images/products/how_to_edit_placed_image/select_product.png)

-Search the product and "edit"
+Search the product and click "Edit"
 ![How to ediat a placed image?](/images/products/how_to_edit_placed_image/click_edit.png)

-Tap on the image & click on existing image from “ click to select file”, now replace the new image, & “edit”
+Delete the existing image and upload a new then click "Save"
 ![How to ediat a placed image?](/images/products/how_to_edit_placed_image/tap_on_image_and_replace_the_image_and_save.png)